akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

         If you choose this alternative, you **MUST** update the `image:` field in `k8s/deployment.yaml` from `seera-pos-app:latest` to `your-dockerhub-username/seera-pos-app:latest`.

 3.  **Prepare and Apply Kubernetes Secrets (`k8s/secret.yaml`):**
     Secrets are used to store sensitive information like API keys and credentials.
+This is a **critical step** to resolve errors like `couldn't find key AI_PROVIDER_API_KEY in Secret`.

     *   **Encode your `AI_PROVIDER_API_KEY`:**
         Run the following command in your terminal, replacing `YOUR_ACTUAL_AI_PROVIDER_KEY` with your real key:
         ```bash
         echo -n "YOUR_ACTUAL_AI_PROVIDER_KEY" | base64
         ```
         Copy the resulting base64 encoded string.
+It will look something like `WU9VUl9BQ1RVQUxfQUlfUFJPVklERVJfS0VZ`.

     *   **Encode your Google Service Account JSON credentials:**
         Your Google Service Account JSON key file needs to be base64 encoded.
 It's best if the JSON content is on a single line before encoding.
 You can minify it using `jq` or ensure it's a single line manually.